Bathoin/Group-6-Project/README.md

-# musicMASH (Temporary name) - Node/Sails :sailboat:
+# musicMASH (working name) - Node/Sails :sailboat:

 ## About
 _musicMASH_, a cross-service search application to browse music through SoundCloud, Spotify, and YouTube.